 Strategic off-site highway improvements (including to the A41 and A518 transport corridors) and sustainable transport measures will be implemented to connect the Enterprise and Science Park with Newport town centre, and support new housing development.

 Investing in Our Future Workforce

-A Marches-wide project which will provide capital investment in training facilities, technical equipment and enterprise incubators in a number of local colleges has been awarded £2.75m of Growth Deal funding.
-The LEP estimates this will facilitate enhanced employment and progression opportunities for 3,700 learners, and improved pathways into entrepreneurship.
-This will strengthen vocational IT and technical skills pathways through traineeships, apprenticeships and work experience in higher level digital and technical skills for key local sectors (eg engineering, agri-tech, environmental, IT, healthcare and construction), meeting the needs of local employers.
+A Marches-wide project which has provided capital investment in training facilities, technical equipment and enterprise incubators in a number of local colleges through £2.75m of Growth Deal funding.
+This is facilitating enhanced employment and progression opportunities for 3,700 learners and improving progression into self-employment.
+The investment is strengthening vocational digital and technical skills through traineeships, apprenticeships and work experience in key sectors (e.g. engineering, agri-tech, environmental technologies, IT, healthcare and construction) to meet the needs of local employers.

 Centre for Cyber Security

 £2.82million has been awarded to the LEP to support the development of a new Centre for Cyber Security in Rotherwas, Hereford, which will create 185 jobs.